Booting an Operating System

 0x00000000 on reset.
 This code performs various

-initializations, including settiung up an exception vector table
+initializations, including setting up an exception vector table

-in RAM and copying application code from ROM to RAM (it runs faster
+in DRAM and copying application code from ROM to DRAM (code runs faster

-in RAM).
-The code remaps the RAM to address 0 (the processor has
+in DRAM).
+The code remaps the DRAM to address 0, thus

 a REMAP bit to change the mapping of flash memory).
 The memory